a-schaefers/themelios/README.md

 The generated iso will be found inside the newly created "result/" directory.

 ## Putting it all together (a real-world example)
-While I do not regard my personal setup to be the ideal for everybody, (and in some ways it may be found lacking), what follows is to show-case [how Themelios can be used to bootstrap multiple, per-machine configurations](https://github.com/a-schaefers/nix-config).
+While I do not regard my personal setup to be the ideal for everybody, what follows is to show-case [how Themelios can be used to bootstrap multiple, per-machine configurations](https://github.com/a-schaefers/nix-config).
-The goal was simplicity, efficiency, and reproducibility-- and I feel it was a success mostly, and was the reason this project began.
+The goal was simplicity, efficiency, and reproducibility.

 ## Making contributions
 Check out the [What Themelios does not do](https://github.com/a-schaefers/themelios#what-themelios-does-not-do-yet) section and make PR's.
 I appreciate all the help I can get!